On the geometric fixed-points of real topological cyclic homology: Introduction

 There is in fact a deeper relationship between TCR and L-theory, especially in view of the following result, which we explain in more details at the end of the introduction.
 Given a discrete commutative ring $A$, and we write $\TCR(A;2)$ for the $\TCR$ spectrum of the $\Z/2$-equivariant Eilenberg-MacLane commutative ring spectrum of $A$ equipped with the trivial involution.

 \begin{theoremA} Let $k$ a perfect field of characteristic $2$, and $\Z$ the ring of integers.
 There are equivalences of spectra

 \end{theoremA}

 In the case of perfect fields, we are in fact able to calculate the full $\Z/2$-equivariant homotopy type of $\TCR(k;2)$: In \S\ref{sec:TCRk2} we use the description of $\TRR(k;2)^{\phi\Z/2}$ from Theorem \ref{inductivePB} to show that $\TRR(k;2)$ is the Eilenberg-MacLane spectrum of the constant Mackey functor on the ring of $2$-typical Witt vectors $W(k;2)$, where $F$ corresponds to its Frobenius.
-In particular in Theorem \ref{pi0TRRp2} we determine exactly for which commutative rings $A$ the ring $\pi_0 \TRR(A;2)^{\Z/2}$ is isomorphic to the $2$-typical Witt vectors, which could be of independent interest (this is true for all commutative rings at odd primes, by \cite[Theorem C]{Polynomial}).
+In particular in Theorem \ref{pi0TRRp2} we show that $\pi_0 \THR(k;2)^{D_{2^{n}}}$ is isomorphic to the $(n+1)$-truncated $2$-typical Witt vectors of $k$ (this is true for all commutative rings at odd primes by \cite[Theorem C]{Polynomial}, but it fails in general at the prime $2$, see Remark \ref{WittZ}).
 We are then able to conclude the following:

 \begin{theoremA} For every perfect field $k$ of characteristic $2$, there is an equivalence of $\Z/2$-equivariant spectra